 When you visit a website that runs on HTTPS, you’ll see a padlock appear just before the site’s domain URL on the address bar.
 This is something most tech-savvy users now look for when searching for a website.

 You can configure automatic updates directly from your WP admin dashboard or the cPanel.
 Luckily, configuring automatic updates helps you focus on other, more important things while your website’s core resources and plugins automatically update to the latest versions.

 The built-in, automatic updates feature on WordPress only updates your plugins and themes; it doesn’t automatically update your site’s framework (PHP) or databases (MySQL).
 As such, to update these critical aspects of your website’s structure, you may have to go through the control panel instead, which is a more advanced action.

 Disabling Rest API may impact the performance of some of the plugins and themes that power your WP site.
 Therefore, it’s typically advisable to leave REST API enabled since it provides an interface for 3rd-party applications and plugins to interact with the core WordPress API.

 Disclaimer: Most website owners purposefully disable REST API to protect their sites from brute force attacks.
 As such, you only need to enable this API if you’re more concerned about having your website score high in the WP Health Check analysis – but it’s integral to ensure your site’s security is maintained and monitored at all times.

 How To Manage WordPress Crons

-There may be themes or plugins that are inactive on your site; you need to delete them if you’re certain not to need them anymore.
-However, there is no limit to the number of plugins you need to run on a WP site.
-More so, whether or not you delete inactive plugins, your website’s performance cannot be affected.The main reason to delete inactive tools is simply to mitigate the chances of malware attacks on your site.
-You must deactivate a plugin before you’ll be able to delete it entirely from the site.
+There will often be inactive themes and plugins running on your site.
+You simply need to delete them if you’re certain you don’t need them anymore.
+However, there is no limit as to the number of plugins you can run on your WP site.
+Moreover, whether or not you delete inactive plugins, your website’s performance likely won’t be affected unless the plugin was using a substantial amount of storage space.